The Truth About Group Purchasing Organizations

 Myth: A GPO cannot help with my unique requirements

 Truth: GPOs operate within a framework that allows participants to enjoy all the benefits while retaining the ability to negotiate adjustments and incorporate options that address specific needs.
-GPOs understand the need for flexibility and consequently, members participate fully in the structuring of the supplier agreements.
+A GPO like Una understands the need for flexibility and consequently, and members can fully participate in the structuring of the supplier agreements.

 Myth: A GPO will lock me in

-Truth: Participating members are not obligated to use Una’s contracts or any other GPO as their sole sourcing strategy.
+Truth: Participating members are not obligated to use Una’s suppliers or contracts, or any other GPO as their sole sourcing strategy.
 Members leverage category offerings and services based on their unique needs.
 New GPO members determine which of the pre-negotiated agreements they will participate in based on the available savings.
 There is no requirement that a member participates in all or even most of the categories offered.

 Not only are you not locked in, but your time is also freed up in the process.
 By using a GPO, you’re bypassing the time-consuming RFP and negotiation processes and instead you gain the flexibility to impact other areas within procurement.

 Curious about Una’s supplier offerings?
-With over 2,000 agreements in place spanning across multiple taxonomies, there’s a good chance you’ll find a good fit.
+With over 2,000 agreements in place spanning across multiple taxonomies like shipping, facilities maintenance and technology, there’s a good chance you’ll find what you need

 Myth: We can get greater savings on our own